Tribe-BTC/.github/profile/README.md

 ## Code

-- Our first [PoC](https://github.com/Tribe-BTC/tribe-core) used as first idea on Tribe and where [we won bounty about Bitcoin DAO native](https://github.com/OrdinalMaxiBiz/bounties/issues/9)
+- Our first [PoC](https://github.com/Tribe-BTC/tribe-core) used as an idea on Tribe and where [we won bounty about Bitcoin DAO native](https://github.com/OrdinalMaxiBiz/bounties/issues/9)
 - We're creating our MVP, stay tuned!

 ## Website